 Carter High School counselors are proactive and student-centered.
 The counselors seek to develop a shared responsibility with parents and students to promote a stronger partnership between the home and the school.
 School counselors are trained to help your student with educational planning, career decisions, understanding test scores, and personal concerns.
-Certain information of a personal nature that students share with a counselor is confidential and told to no one else without a student's permission.
+Certain information of a personal nature that students share with a counselor is confidential and told to no one else without a student's permission unless the information is related to self-harm or harm to others.
 In addition, the counselor will have to testify or give information when ordered to testify in any judicial or administrative hearing.
 If the counselor deems it necessary to make a referral to a health care provider (e.g., psychiatrist, physician, psychologist, or therapist) parents and/or guardians will be communicated with as part of this process.
 Be assured that California law generally requires the counselor to keep certain information confidential, unless one of the legal exceptions applies or the student gives permission for the counselor to reveal such information.